jlomeli71/MdNotes/README.md

 *****

 ## Adding videos
+I do not have a video of my own yet, but you can add any video available on the internet with this format.
 [![Some text](image link)](video link)
 ```
 [![Some text](image link)](video link)
 ```

 ## Including code
+Adding code is very common if you are related to software programming or devops.

-For one line code we use a single `:
+For one line code we use a single quote at the beggining and end of the code:
 `single line of code`

-For block of code we use this format:
+For block of code we triple quotes at the beggining and end of the code:
 ```
 import math
 def func():
    for if
 ```

-We can specify the code type to include some code formating:
+We can specify the code type to include some code formating, for example in this case we specify python after the first three quotes:
 ``` python
 import math
 def func():